mitogen-hq/mitogen/docs/index.rst

 Within each process, a private thread runs the I/O multiplexer, leaving the main thread and any additional application threads free to perform useful work.

-While econtext is internally asynchronous, it hides this asynchrony from consumer code.
+While econtext is internally asynchronous it hides this asynchrony from consumer code.
 This is since writing asynchronous code is mostly a foreign concept to the target application of managing infrastructure.
 It should be possible to rewrite a shell script in Python without significant restructuring,